Pfern/ADER17/material/ADER17_practical.md

 It is therefore fundamental to register the version of the genome used, as well as from where (and when) it was obtained.
 When performing analysis using resources like Galaxy, genomes are often already integrated in those resources.
 You should always note as much information as possible about the genome you're using.

 Finally, another alternative is to use cDNA sequences directly as a reference.
 This is sometimes the only alternative, when full good quality genomes are not available.
-The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches actually take advantage of this information, as we will see later.
+The presence of multiple alternative transcripts can make the alignment more difficult, but more recent approaches can actually take this information in consideration.
 We can also select collections of cDNAs that are relevant for our analysis (eg. focusing on protein-coding cDNAs, and/or choosing a single representative cDNA per gene).

 Task: Obtain genomic fasta for Drosophila melanogaster from the Ensembl website.
 Finally, also download a fasta with cDNA.
 Take note of the Ensembl version, as well as the version of your genome (in case later you wanto to integrate data that is not from Ensembl).
 Obtain genomic and cDNA fasta from your species of interest from ENSEMBL.